J35P312/Assemblatron/README.md

-    run the fermi assembler and align the contigs to the reference genome: python runFermi.py --ref reference.fasta --fastq input.fastq --prefix prefix fermikit is assumed to be installed in the Assemblatron folder, if this is not the case, you need to change the fermi variable in the runFermi script alternatively, the pipeline can
+    run the fermi assembler and align the contigs to the reference genome: python runFermi.py --ref reference.fasta --fastq input.fastq --prefix prefix fermikit is assumed to be installed in the Assemblatron folder, if this is not the case, you need to change the fermi variable in the runFermi script

-    runFermi.py will not apply any error correction of the reads, nor any trimming.
-By skipping these steps, the run time is greatly reduced.
-Additionally, the settings are less stringent compared to standard fermikit. runfermi.py will not perform any variant calling: the end result is a bam file.

 bam2fq.sh
     convert a bam file to fastq using samtools. the pipeline removes duplicates, supplementary alignments and non-primary alignments.